 Production: Brazil is the second-largest producer, contributing around 20% of the world’s iron ore.

-Key Regions: The Carajás Mine in the Amazon rainforest is one of the largest iron ore mines globally, operated by Vale S.A.
+Key Regions: Vale S.A. operates the Carajás Mine in the Amazon rainforest, one of the largest iron ore mines globally.
 The Minas Gerais state is also a significant area for iron ore production.

 China